multani7871/employee-led-SPVs/books.md

 - Foundational
-	- All three are ust read, not even worth describing,
+	- All four are must read
 		 - Getting Things Done
 		 - Ready for anything
 		 - Making it all work
 		 - How to Take Smart Notes
-		 -
 		 - How to Read a Book
-		 -
 	 - I Will Teach You To Be Rich
-		 -
+		 - Personal finance framework that is easy to automate
 	 - Principles by Ray Dalio
 		 -
  - [The Elon Musk Series](https://waitbutwhy.com/2017/03/elon-musk-post-series.html) by Wait But Why